Chennu/TrialsGuider/TERMS_OF_USE.md

 This Terms of Use may change from time to time and all updates will be posted on this page.

-If you feel that I am not abiding by this privacy policy, you should contact me immediately via email at **trialsguider@gmail.com**
+If you feel that I am not abiding by these terms, you should contact me immediately via email at **trialsguider@gmail.com**

 **Content Disclaimer**